1987–88 European Cup Winners' Cup

-The 1987–88 season of the European Cup Winners' Cup finished with a shock victory by Mechelen in the final against defending champions Ajax.
+The 1987–88 season of the European Cup Winners' Cup finished with a shock victory by KV Mechelen in the final against defending champions Ajax.
 This led to their 1988 European Super Cup title in the club's first ever European campaign (1987–89).
 As the next season's Belgian league victor it defended its title in a semifinal of the 1988–89 European Cup Winners' Cup.
 Financial problems have been keeping this last Belgian holder of any European cup away from a position to be as successful again.